 1. Did your medical school offer elective courses to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
-3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
-2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
-1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
-Score explanation: Student Selected Components (SSCs) in 2nd, 3rd & 4th year titled "Sustainable Healthcare."
-Covering waste in NHS, Nature & health, integrative medicine, health impacts of climate change.
+Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
+Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
+The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health or electives that include ESH/planetary health topics in the past year.

+Score explanation: Student Selected Components (SSCs) in 2nd, 3rd & 4th year include projects "Nature & Health", "Healthcare's environmental Impact" where students learnt about the excess waste from healthcare systems and the psychological benefits of nature